Special Actions Unit (Malaysia): Controversy

-In October 2006, an officer and two members of the UTK was arrested on suspicion of conspiring with Abdul Razak Baginda in the murder of a woman from Mongolia.
+In October 2006, an officer and two members of the UTK were arrested on suspicion of conspiring with Abdul Razak Baginda in the murder of a woman from Mongolia.
 She was killed before her body then blown up with PETN and RDX explosives in October 2006 in Shah Alam, Selangor.

 List of UTK members

 This list of UTK members includes both current and former notable members of the Unit Tindakan Khas of Royal Malaysia Police.